luxzg/WSL2-fixes/networkingMode=bridged.md

 - Creating bootable USB stick with Rufus and circumventing Windows 11 restrictions:
 	- https://pureinfotech.com/rufus-create-bootable-windows-11-22h2-usb/

-Edit 72 or whatever:
-I have fixed `systemd` related config that I've missed late last night, the `systemd=true` goes to `wsl.conf` not in `.wslconfig`, sorry.

-The following 2 sections are describing how to enable and configure `systemd` and related networking services.
+### The following 2 sections are describing how to enable and configure `systemd` and related networking services.

 # OPTIONAL: systemd setup and check
-`systemd` is default in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.
+`systemd` is the default init system in many distributions right now, so we'd want to use that too to be as close "to the real thing" as possible.

-- This is NOT needed for working networking, but I do recommend it as eg. Ubuntu usually uses `systemd` by default
+- This is NOT needed for working networking, but I do recommend it as eg. Ubuntu usually uses `systemd` by default, and its deamons `networkd` and `resolved` handle the networking
-- From inside WSL prompt we need to configure `wsl.conf` file for `systemd` usage, so edit the file `sudo nano /etc/wsl.conf`
+- From inside WSL prompt we need to configure `wsl.conf` file for `systemd` usage, so edit the file like this:
+`sudo nano /etc/wsl.conf`
-- Copy paste following into the file
+- Copy paste the following into the file:
 ```
 [boot]
 systemd=true
 ```
-- Exit nano editor and save the file
+- Exit `nano` editor and save the file:
 `CTRL+X to close, and Y to confirm save over same filename`
-- Shut down WSL instance by running these commanda inside active WSL distro prompt
+- Shut down WSL instance by running these commanda inside active WSL distro's prompt:
 ```
 exit
 exit